Treatment

 Are men or women in Australia more likely to receive treatment for alcohol use?

 Australian men are more likely to receive treatment for alcohol use than Australian women.
-In 2020-21, men accounted for 64% of all alcohol-related treatment episodes and women accounted for 36%.
+In 2022-23, men accounted for 60% of all alcohol-related treatment episodes and women accounted for 37%.
+Three percent of clients did not identify as male or female, or did not disclose their sex.

 Treatment Episode: A period of contact between a client and a treatment provider.
 Only ‘closed’ treatment episodes are included in the data used here.
 An episode is closed if there is a change in the principal drug of concern, main treatment, or service delivery setting; if the treatment ends; or if the patient is imprisoned or dies.